Skip to main content

 The Witness of the Neomartyrs

-The Orthodox Church venerates thousands of Neomartyrs who suffered under Ottoman rule.
-St. Nicodemus of the Holy Mountain recorded their lives in his New Martyrologion, the definitive collection of lives of saints martyred under the Ottomans.[1]
+The Orthodox Church venerates many Neomartyrs who suffered under Ottoman rule.
+St. Nicodemus of the Holy Mountain recorded their lives in his New Martyrologion, the classic collection of lives of saints martyred under the Ottomans.[1]
 These are spiritual witnesses, canonized by the Church and commemorated in her services.
-St. George the New Martyr of Ioannina was hanged in 1838 for refusing to deny Christ.
-St. Aquilina of Thessaloniki was martyred in 1764 after converting from Islam to Christianity.
-St. Ahmed the Calligrapher was beheaded in 1682 for converting to Christianity.
-The Holy New Martyrs of the Turkish Yoke number in the thousands, all executed for refusing to convert to Islam.
+St. George the New Martyr of Ioannina was hanged in 1838 for confessing Christ.
+St. Aquilina of Thessaloniki was martyred in 1764 after refusing pressure to become Muslim.
+St. Ahmed the Calligrapher was beheaded in 1682 after converting to Christianity.
+The Holy New Martyrs of the Turkish Yoke embody the Church’s memory of forced conversion, coercion, humiliation, and martyrdom under Islamic rule.

-The devshirme (“blood tax”), instituted under Sultan Murad I in the fourteenth century, forcibly took Christian children from their families, converted them to Islam, and enrolled them in the Janissary corps.
-The jizya, a poll tax on non-Muslims mandated by the Quran (Sura 9:29) and enforced throughout Islamic rule, penalized Christians for remaining Christian.
-Churches could not be built or repaired without permission rarely granted.
-Bells could not be rung.
-Christian testimony was inadmissible against Muslims in court.[2]
+The devshirme (“blood tax”), developed under early Ottoman rule and regularized in the following centuries, forcibly took Christian boys from their families, converted them to Islam, and enrolled many in the Janissary corps.
+The jizya, a poll tax on non-Muslims mandated by the Quran (Sura 9:29) and enforced under Islamic rule, penalized Christians for remaining Christian.
+Churches could not be built or repaired without permission.
+Bells were restricted.
+Christian testimony against Muslims was legally disadvantaged or inadmissible in important settings.[2]

 Their suffering is commemorated in the Church’s liturgical services.
 To erase it is to contradict the judgment of the Church herself.